 Maybe it’s denial.

-Whatever it is, I am confident that this typical bad luck start to the New Year is not the fortuneteller of doom.
+Whatever it is, I am confident that this typical bad luck start to the new year is not the fortuneteller of doom.
 I truly believe that 2020 and beyond is going to be good for me and to me.
 Because this is the start of me following my gut.

 I have talked myself out of a lot of ideas that I had because I didn’t trust myself.
 That’s a hard thing to write and throw out there for people to see.
 But there it is.
-I have spend the majority of my life not trusting myself.
+I have spent the majority of my life not trusting myself.

 Don’t read into this wrong: I have accomplished a LOT.
 I own my home and car.
 I have graduated both undergraduate and graduate school.
 I have taught the future of America for 14 years now.
 The countries I have set foot in are well into double digits.
 Paychecks have come to me from both writing and travel.
 Each of these accomplishments is a trophy of my hard work and determination.